 Today’s 5-man band Arrayan Path rocked into existence back in 1997, but really only started to release music by Y2K or so (one demo each in ’99, then ’00).
-At that time they were actually called Arryan Path, but that did not sit too well with a great number of people.
+At that time they were actually called Aryan Path, but that did not sit too well with a great number of people.
 The band then decided to add an ‘a’ into their name, so that nobody would see them as being in cahoots with Nazism.
-After the demos were out however, not much was going on in terms of studio albums, the first one coming out in 2004.
-Only as of 2010 have we seen an acceleration of sorts, now culminating in Chronicles of Light, that latest output of Arrayan Path.
+After the demos were out, however, not much was going on in terms of studio albums.
+The first one came out in 2004.
+Only as of 2010 have we seen an acceleration of sorts, now culminating into this latest output.

 But will Chronicles of Light be their best?

-You know what really bothers me?
-The album is sometimes too smooth, too slick, not enough bad boy #metal in there.
-No scratchy surfaces, no sharp and rusty edges to draw some blood from.
-We get served with teflon tracks pieced together from well working parts of the #metal universe, when we should feel the sandy grit of the dusty dirt road in our teeth.
+And this, when we should feel the sandy grit of the dusty dirt road in our teeth.
 All this comes spiced with lyrics that sometimes make me grind my teeth.
 But – then again – Arrayan Path have this somewhat mysterious ability to get glued to your frontal lobe and follow you around for a few hours.
-Well, dammit: Slick, way too slick – as I said before.

-But cheese apart, in the line of epic Power and Heavy Metal these islanders are very good and up to par.
-Chronicles of Light projects a much more pronounced, at times kind of grungy Heavy Metal proper influenced style, leaning into Gothic Metal to an extent.
-But still a much lighter look and feel than the former more pronounced and much darker stance used in IV: Stigmata.
+Still, this record sports a much lighter look and feel, than the former, more pronounced and much darker stance used in IV: Stigmata.
 And sometimes it is as if theirs is a tune straight out of Iron Maiden, galloping sound and all.
-Mixing and Mastering is pretty well done by Vagelis Maranis, who was already active for Arrayan Path on their former albums.
+Mixing and mastering are pretty well done by Vagelis Maranis, who was already active for Arrayan Path on their former albums.
 No complaints there.

-Of course all balancing in the mastering act leads to nothing if the band is not up to speed.
+Of course, all balancing in the mastering act leads to nothing if the band is not up to speed.
 I really like the stellar performance of Nicholas Leptos on vocals.
-Further you will find Paris Lambrou on bass, keyboards and programming, Socrates Leptos on guitars and again keyboard programming (wow, too many cooks), Alexis Kleideras on guitars and Stefan Dittrich on drums.
-This album also features an insane number of guest musicians and one is not sure which one gets on stage when.
+Further, you will find Paris Lambrou on bass, keyboards, and programming, Socrates Leptos on guitars and again keyboard programming (wow, too many cooks), Alexis Kleideras on guitars, and Stefan Dittrich on drums.
+Chronicles of Light also features an insane number of guest musicians, and one is never sure which one gets on stage when.

 The fuck is this with the first track?